prchristie/Obsidian-Vault/docs/Software Lifecycle/Use Cases/Use Case.md

 Start with simple use cases when starting a project.
 The simpler ones will create the foundation for future implementation

 Use cases can have multiple steps if they are complex.
-Steps should be based in business world Description of a use case should include
+Steps should be based in business world.
+The steps should follow guidelines from [[Use case flow of events]]

+Description of a use case should include
 * Name of the use case/goal
 * [[Actor]]s